ROCm/hipfort/docs/install/install.rst

 * gfortran version 7.5.0 or newer

-Building and testing hipfort from source
+Building and testing hipFORT from source
 ==========================================

-1. Install `gfortran`, `git`, `cmake`, and HIP, if not yet installed.
+1. Ensure `gfortran`, `git`, `cmake`, and HIP are installed.
-2. Build, install, and test hipFORTfrom source with the commands below:
+2. Build, install, and test hipFORT from source with the following commands:

 .. code-block::